slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

    :alt: Eiger Module Default Configuration

-Each Eiger module has two independent identical readout systems (other than firmware), each with its own control port and ``hostname`` to be configured with.
+Each Eiger module has two independent identical readout systems (other than firmware), each with its own control port and `hostname <commandline.html#term-hostname>`_ to be configured with.
 They are referred to as the 'top' and 'bottom' half modules.
 The bottom half module is flipped vertically.

 Each half module has 2 parallel UDP ports for 2 chips each.
-The left UDP port is configured with ``udp_dstport``, while the right UDP port is configured with ``udp_dstport2``.
+The left UDP port is configured with `udp_dstport <commandline.html#term-udp_dstport-n>`_, while the right UDP port is configured with `udp_dstport2 <commandline.html#term-udp_dstport2-n>`_.
 This is vice versa for the bottom half module.

 Image size per UDP port or File = 262,144 bytes